• Skip to primary navigation

 Blackstone Pork Chops sliced and arranged on wooden cutting board

-This recipe is such a fun weeknight meal!
-I hope you love these flavorful and juicy pork cops.
+This recipe is such a fun weeknight meal that everyone in the family will rave about.
+I know you will love these flavorful and juicy pork cops.

 Shop Our Spices